samsung-cnct/k2/README.md

 ```
 - etcd settings (beyond machine type)

-### Things that can be changed with Krakenlib update
+### Things that can be changed with Kraken-lib update

 - nodepools
 - nodepool counts and instance types